craigmalenga/marketing/PROJECT_CONTEXT_MARKETING.md

 3. **USE ARTIFACTS SYSTEM** - Code goes in the right panel, not in chat responses
 4. **NO SNIPPETS** - Even for single-line changes, provide the entire file
 5. **PRESERVE EVERYTHING** - Every comment, every blank line, every import
+6. **AVOID CIRCULAR IMPORTS** - Use lazy imports in functions when needed